orion-services/website/contributions.md

 1. Read the documentation.
 2. If you find a mistake or something that can be improved, report it in the issuer tracker of the respective repository.
+Note: mark the issue with the label `documentation`.
 3. Wait for the fix.
 4. Celebrate!
 {: .fs-3 }